CDOM in Midwestern Lakes

 Watershed controls on Lake chemistry

 Our group on Remote Sensing of Water Resources at University of Minnesota is working to produce maps of remotely sensed CDOM, chlorophyll-a, and suspended sediment in 10,000+ lakes across MN and parts of WI and MI.
 With such a rich dataset, I am exploring what watershed characteristics control the wide variety of lake types within this geographic region.
-Wetlands and land cover, lake connectivity, and lake morphology all influence CDOM, and can limit the reliability of CDOM as proxy for DOC (Griffin et al., in review).
+Wetlands and land cover, lake connectivity, and lake morphology all influence CDOM, and can limit the reliability of CDOM as proxy for DOC (Griffin et al., 2018b).

 Time Series analysis of CDOM